 Wearing this safety equipment could help prevent broken bones, internal organ damage, and bleeding.

 Road rash occurs when the motorcyclist is thrown from their bike and slides along the pavement for a short time.
-The concrete rubs along clothing and any exposed skin.
-It will tear clothing and sometimes reach the skin below as well.
+The concrete rubs against clothing and any exposed skin.
+It will tear clothing and sometimes reach the skin below.

 Road rash occurs in various degrees of severity: